Australia’s premier female specialty coffee roaster

 She was trained in the art of coffee roasting by Master Roaster Peter Wolff (Wolff Coffee Roasters, Queensland) who is a recognised pioneer and innovator of the Australasian coffee and tea industry.
 In addition to her entrepreneurial ventures, Emily has enjoyed a successful career as a hospitality lecturer, curriculum developer and writer for Le Cordon Bleu and William Angliss.
 She is also a qualified trainer and assessor for VET with an associate degree in hospitality management.

-Two years ago Emily returned from Melbourne to start My Kingdom for a Horse with her business philosophy based squarely on supporting local organic producers.
+Three years ago Emily returned from Melbourne to start My Kingdom for a Horse with her business philosophy based squarely on supporting local organic producers.
 Emily was inspired by Nathan Toleman’s (co-owner of Top Paddock, Higher Ground and The Kettle Black) use of small artisans and local producers which is quite new to the breakfast industry.
 “We’re seeing a return to a sense of provenance, a connection to where the produce has come from.”
 In line with this, Emily’s suppliers are all local, organic and bio-dynamic.
-She buys specially grown coffee from individual farms and mills which scores at least 80 out of 100, signifying exceptional quality, flavour and aroma.
+She buys specially grown coffee from individual farms and mills which has been graded and scored at least 80 out of 100 (coffee that scores over 80 points on a 100 point scale by the Speciality Coffee Association of America can be termed ‘specialty coffee’) signifying exceptional quality, flavour and aroma.

 While building a syndicate of local artisan peers and producers, Emily enjoys trading her speciality coffee for artisanal wine and other produce.
 She is a great believer in sharing creative ideas as a way to stay on the cutting edge of future trends.
 “I want to know what my peers are doing in their businesses, not only to be informed about current practices but to anticipate the next trend.”